Albert Luthuli: President of the Natal ANC

-When John Dube suffered a stroke in 1945, A. W. G. Champion succeeded him as president of the Natal ANC following an election.
-Luthuli went on to serve on Champion's executive.
-Members of the ANC Youth League, which was founded in 1944, grew discontent with Champion's leadership.
-Champion would frequently fail to implement strategies and programmes set forth by the national ANC or Youth League, which made the Natal ANC lag behind.
+After John Dube suffered a stroke in 1945, Allison Champion succeeded him as Natal president in 1945 after defeating conservative leader Reverend A. Mtimkulu.
+During the election meeting, Luthuli was unexpectedly appointed as acting chair.
+Serving on Champion's executive, Luthuli remained politically active.
+However, the Youth League's adoption of a more confrontational Programme of Action in 1949 led to growing dissatisfaction with Champion's leadership, as he prioritised Natal's separateness over the new strategy.
+Champion frequently failed to implement strategies and programmes set forth by the national ANC or Youth League, which made the Natal ANC lag behind.
 Members of the Youth League in Natal nominated Luthuli for Natal president in 1951 as they viewed him as a new brand of leadership.
 Luthuli and Champion were the two nominees for the election; Luthuli was elected president of the Natal ANC by a small majority.

 In Luthuli's first appearance as Natal ANC president at the ANC's national conference, he pleaded for more time to be given to the Natal ANC in preparation for the planned Defiance Campaign, a large act of civil disobedience by non-white South Africans.
-The ANC members did not support his excuse and he was heckled and dubbed a coward.
-However, Luthuli had no prior knowledge of this planned campaign and only found out about it as he was traveling to Bloemfontein, where the ANC's national conference was held.
-Many of the details about the campaign were given to his predecessor, A. W.G Champion.
-The Natal ANC made agreements to make their preparations for the Defiance Campaign, which was slated for the latter half of 1952, and participate as soon as they were ready.
+Some members of the ANC did not support his request, and he was jeered at and labelled a coward.
+However, Luthuli had no prior knowledge of this planned campaign and only found out about it as he was travelling to Bloemfontein, where the ANC's national conference was held.
+Many of the details about the campaign were given to his predecessor, A.W.G Champion.
+The Natal ANC agreed to prepare for the Defiance Campaign, which was slated for the latter half of 1952, and participate as soon as they were ready.